 Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

-Edited By Irshad Anwar | Updated on Sep 18, 2024 02:09 PM IST
+Edited By Irshad Anwar | Updated on Oct 22, 2024 11:54 AM IST

-What Is Binary Fission?
+What is Binary Fission?

 Binary fission refers to asexual reproduction in which one parent organism produces two identical daughter cells.
 It is common amongst prokaryotes, some eukaryotes, such as protozoa and certain algae.
-The process is very rapid under conditions that are favorable for multiplication.
+The process is very rapid under conditions that are favourable for multiplication.

 Some of the general features of binary fission include the duplication of genetic material, cell elongation, and finally division into two new cells.
 There is no exchange or recombination of genetic material through binary fission, unlike in sexual reproduction; hence, the offspring will be identical to the parent.

 The primary difference between binary fission and sexual reproduction is that binary fission has a low degree of diversity in its genes in comparison.
-Sexual reproduction combines the genetic materials from two parents; hence, genetically varied offspring are there to adapt well in changing environments.
+Sexual reproduction combines the genetic materials from two parents; hence, genetically varied offspring are there to adapt well to changing environments.
 Binary fission produces clones, thus having the advantage in stable conditions but possibly at a disadvantage if the environment changes.

-Types Of Binary Fission
+Types of Binary Fission

 Binary fission may appear in different forms depending on the nature of the organism and the method of division.